Gear

 Pickups

 On the electrics: FNH has a Seymour Duncan in the bridge and something really good sounding in the neck.
 I’m unsure what it is.
 I left it up to John Harper at FNH and he sussed it out.
-The Schecter 8 string now has a Bare Knuckle Cold Sweat installed in the neck position that sounds great.
-I’ve also been a fan of the DiMarzio HS3 in the neck position and the X2N in the bridge for full frontal throttle.
+The Schecter 8 string now has a Bare Knuckle Cold Sweat installed in the neck position that sounds great – and I have the DiMarzio D Activator in the bridge position.

 .